LearnPress/learnpress/readme.txt

 == Changelog ==

+= 4.0.2 =
+~ Fixed: page profile lost styles when activate "All in One SEO" plugin ~ Upgrade libray chart.js to version

 = 4.0.1 =
-~ Fixed: upgrade LP error if mysql version < 5.7 - "Specified key was too long" ~ Fixed: minor bugs
+~ Fixed: upgrade LP error if mysql version < 5.7 - "Specified key was too long".
+~ Fixed: minor bugs.

 = 4.0.0 =
 ~ Added new UI/UX for Quiz screen in frontend.